4 Mathematics for Engineering

 The unit normal vector always points away from the surface by convention.

-The normal vector is often denoted by the symbol \vec{n}.
+The unit normal vector is often denoted by the symbol \vec{n}.
 For a surface defined by a function \phi (x, y, z) = 0, where (x, y, z) are the coordinates of a point on the surface, then the unit normal vector at that point can be obtained by taking the gradient of the function and normalizing it, as given by

 (31) \begin{equation*} \vec{n} = \cfrac{ \left( \displaystyle{\cfrac{\partial \phi}{\partial x}} , \, \displaystyle{\cfrac{\partial \phi}{ \partial y}} , \, \displaystyle{\cfrac{\partial \phi}{ \partial z}} \right) }{\left| \left( \displaystyle{\cfrac{\partial \phi}{ \partial x}} , \, \displaystyle{\cfrac{\partial \phi}{ \partial y}} , \, \displaystyle{\cfrac{\partial \phi}{ \partial z}} \right) \right| } \end{equation*}